MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshooting-servicenow-knowledge-connector.md

         2. List of user criteria sys_id available in the kb_uc_cannot_read_mtom (Who Cannot Read Knowledge Base) table
         3. List of user criteria sys_id available in the kb_uc_cannot_contribute_mtom (Who Cannot Contribute To Knowledge Base) table
         4. List of user criteria sys_id available in the kb_uc_can_contribute_mtom
-    6. Also, for the Item sys_id collected in step 3, please share:
+    6. Also, for the Item sys_id collected in step 3, share:
         1. List of user criteria sys_id in the can_read_user_criteria field of the article
         2. List of user criteria sys_id in the cannot_read_user_criteria field of the article
 </details>

-### 2. Unable to log in due to Single Sign-On enabled ServiceNow instance
+### 2. Unable to log in due to single sign-on enabled ServiceNow instance

-If your organization has enabled Single Sign-On (SSO) to ServiceNow, you may have trouble logging in with the service account.
+If your organization has enabled single sign-on (SSO) to ServiceNow, you may have trouble logging in with the service account.
 You can bring up username and password based login by adding <em> `login.do`</em> to the ServiceNow instance URL.
 Example. `https://<your-organization-domain>.service-now.com./login.do`

 ### 3. Unauthorized or forbidden response to API request
 <details>
-<summary>Follow the steps below to troubleshoot this issue.</summary><br>
+<summary>(Click to expand) Follow the steps to troubleshoot this issue.</summary><br>

 1. **Check table access permissions:** If you see forbidden or unauthorized response in connection status, check if the service account has the required access to the tables mentioned in [Step 2: Data Source Settings](/MicrosoftSearch/servicenow-knowledge-connector.md/#2-data-source-settings).
 Check whether all the columns in the tables have read access.